CarlosMoreto/EXCEL-VBA-Useful-Functions/README.md

 # EXCEL-VBA-Useful-Functions
-A library with many useful functions for assisting on EXCEL VBA coding
+A library with many useful functions for assisting on EXCEL VBA coding.